maudjo/CombinatorialDecisionMaking/MiniZinc/README.md

  kind = [k_1, .. , k_n];

  Where x and y are the koordinates where the rectangles are placed in the optimal solution Kind shows whether the rectangle is rotated or not.
-Odd numbers mean it is rotated, while even numbers are not rotated.
+Even numbers mean it is rotated, while odd numbers are not rotated.